ghas-lab-templates/exercises/module-1.md

   ```
   </details>

-4. Navigate to the `Pull Requests` tab and review the generated pull requests.
+4. Navigate to the `Pull requests` tab and review the generated pull requests.

 #### Discussion Points
 - What factors influence the decision to schedule updates weekly, daily, or monthly?